Crossing Delancey: Reception

 The film received positive reviews.
-It currently holds an 89% rating on Rotten Tomatoes based on 27 reviews.
+It currently holds an 82% rating on Rotten Tomatoes based on 87 reviews with the consensus: "A small-scale delight fueled by Amy Irving's irresistible charm, Crossing Delancey celebrates love with contagious optimism."

 One retrospective review from 2018 called Crossing Delancey "the ultimate Jewish rom-com" and a rare great story of "outwardly Jewish love".

 Box office

-The film was a modest arthouse success.
+The film was a modest success, grossing 16-million dollars in the United States against a 4-million dollar budget.